TrellixVulnTeam/DjangoCMS_DSMF/README.md

 Then run:

 ```
-install -r requirements -- to add all the elements required to run this instance python
+install -r requirements -- to add all the elements required to run this instance from the \cms\project folder
 ```

 You may need
 ```
-manage.py migrate
+python manage.py migrate
 ```

 To activate DgangoCMS: